AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

 - :cpp:`LinOpBCType::reflect_odd` for reflection with sign changed.

-2) If we want to do a MAC projection where the boundary conditions on the coarsest AMR level of the solve come from a coarser level (e.g. the base AMR level of the solve is > 0 and does not cover the entire domain), we must explicitly provide the coarser data.
+2) Cell-centered solvers only: if we want to do a linear solve where the boundary conditions on the coarsest AMR level of the solve come from a coarser level (e.g. the base AMR level of the solve is > 0 and does not cover the entire domain), we must explicitly provide the coarser data.
 Boundary conditions from a